coezbek/PlayDiffusion/README.md

 - PlayDiffusion transliterates input text using [Unidecode](https://pypi.org/project/Unidecode/) which strips accents and diacritics and maps non-Latin characters to their closest representation in ASCII alphabet.
 This can lead to mispronunciations for non-English names or words.
 - PlayDiffusion uses Jiwer to compare input and target text to determine which words to edit which includes punctuation to determine difference.
 For instance an extra comma in the output text will cause the preceding word to be marked for editing.
 Think: "Panda, eats, shoots, and leaves" vs. "Panda eats shoots and leaves".
 - PlayDiffusion uses a simple syllable estimator to determine the number of audio tokens to generate for a given text.
 This can lead to under- or over-generation of audio tokens for certain words.
+For the non-verbal finetune, non-verbal tags are currently set to take 3 syllables worth of audio tokens (~0.75 seconds) which may not be ideal for all cases.
 - PlayDiffusion uses a speaker embedding to condition the vocoder.
-For many voices, the vocoder can't produce laughter (it just sounds metallic).
+For many voices (in particular women with high pitch), the vocoder can't produce laughter (it just sounds metallic).

 ## **Reference:**